alta-vr/js-tale/docs/intro/big_picture.rst

 Alta Web API
 ------------

 Altas Web API is a contact point for a wide range of functionality.
-It has end points related to friends, groups, servers, and more.
+It has endpoints related to friends, groups, servers, and more.
 Access to these endpoints is limited by the scopes available to a client application.

 The API also has support for websocket connections, allowing you to subscribe to various events, such as incoming friend requests, servers changing status, or members joining a group.